-With more than 8 million people crammed into five boroughs spanning a mere 300 square miles, New York City is a boisterous metropolis that famously refuses to sleep.
+With more than 8 million people crammed into five boroughs spanning a mere 300 sq miles, New York City is a boisterous metropolis that famously refuses to sleep.

 Its riot of sights and sounds vary so much from one block to the next – let alone from borough to borough – that you could take a month and visit a different part of town each day, and you'd still only scratch the surface.

 Home to Times Square, Rockefeller Center, the Empire State Building and the Theater District, midtown is an obvious destination for first-time visitors, but don’t stop there – there’s a ton left to discover after you’ve crossed those spots off your list.
-Here are eight New York City neighborhoods you should make time to explore this winter.
+Here are eight New York City neighborhoods you should make time to explore.

 Best neighborhood for restaurants

-East of Third Avenue, south of 14th Street, and north of Houston is the East Village, once celebrated for its gritty punk-rock scene but now better known for its trendy, upscale vibe – albeit one that still has a hint of an edge.
+East of Third Ave, south of 14th St and north of Houston is the East Village, once celebrated for its gritty punk-rock scene but now better known for its trendy, upscale vibe – albeit one that retains a hint of an edge.
 It’s just harder to see it now, thanks to the plethora of restaurants, bars, shops, theaters and concert venues that have sprung up in the past decade or two.

-But really, no matter which block you stumble down, it’s hard to go wrong – you’re sure to find something tasty, whether it’s blintzes and pierogi from the legendary Veselka or relative newcomer Empellón al Pastor’s cheeseburger tacos and spicy-cucumber margaritas at happy hour.
+But really, no matter which block you stumble down, it’s hard to go wrong – you’re sure to find something tasty, whether it’s blintzes and pierogi from the legendary Veselka, a cardamom bun from La Cabra, a delicious bowl of Thai noodles from Soothr, or cheeseburger tacos and spicy cucumber margaritas from Empellón al Pastor at happy hour.

 On the other side of Houston and stretching down toward Chinatown, the Lower East Side is a neighborhood molded by immigrants, and its history is a fascinating one best experienced at the Tenement Museum on Orchard Street.
 The New Museum and the International Center of Photography Museum are also nearby.

-Further south on Orchard Street, Scarr’s Pizza grinds its own stone-milled flour to make the perfect unpretentious slice, while Dirt Candy on Allen Street serves some of the most creative vegetarian food in town.
-To sample a little bit of everything, check out the new Essex Market and its subterranean food hall, the Market Line, which features vendors from around the neighborhood and across the city.
+Further south on Orchard Street, Scarr’s Pizza grinds its own stone-milled flour to make the perfect unpretentious slice, while Dirt Candy on Allen St serves ultra-creative vegetarian food.
+To sample a little bit of everything, check out Essex Market and its subterranean food hall, the Market Line, which features vendors from around the neighborhood and across the city.

 Best neighborhood for LGBTIQ+ travelers

-Historically, Greenwich Village has been a hub of LGBTIQ+ life in New York for decades: its Stonewall Inn was the site of the 1969 riots that sparked the gay rights movement, and nearby Christopher Park was a popular hangout that saw huge crowds during the uprising.
+Historically, Greenwich Village has been a hub of LGBTIQ+ life in New York: its Stonewall Inn was the site of the 1969 riots that sparked the gay rights movement, and nearby Christopher Park was a popular hangout that saw huge crowds during the uprising.

-Today, the two are memorialized as a national historic landmark and a national park, respectively, but while the Village boasts other relevant spots like Julius', one of the city’s oldest continually running gay bars, and Cubbyhole, one of its only lesbian bars, as well as the flagship location of the Big Gay Ice Cream shop (who doesn’t love soft-serve?), much of the community has migrated westward to Chelsea.
+Today the two are memorialized as a national historic landmark and a national park, respectively, but while the Village boasts other relevant spots like Julius', one of the city’s oldest continually running gay bars, and Cubbyhole, one of its only lesbian bars, much of the community has migrated westward to Chelsea.

-Spanning the blocks from 14th Street to 23rd and Sixth Avenue to the Hudson River, Chelsea is home to queer-owned and -run shops, galleries, and restaurants as well as gay bars galore.
-At Barracuda, you’ll find nightly drag shows and 2-for-1 drinks; Rebar is a go-to for dancing and debauchery and the Eagle hosts a leather scene unlike any other.
+Spanning the blocks from 14th St to 23rd and Sixth Ave to the Hudson River, Chelsea is home to queer-owned and -run shops, galleries and restaurants, as well as gay bars galore.
+At Barracuda, you’ll find drag shows and 2-for-1 drinks; Rebar is a go-to for dancing and debauchery, and the Eagle hosts a leather scene unlike any other.

 Best neighborhood for museums